biraj-pickcel/custom-iso-with-docker/README.md

   ```
 - install [docker](https://docs.docker.com/engine/install/ubuntu/)
 - create the following directoies:
   ```
   /.pickcel
     |- images
     |- scripts
     |- services
   ```

-- then copy the saved docker image tar files, scripts & services in the corresponding subdirs.
+- then copy the saved docker images tar file _dummy-docker-app.tar_, scripts & services in the corresponding subdirs.

   _note: for saving docker images, read in [docker reference](#saving-images) below_

 - copy _docker-compose.yaml_ to _/.pickcel_
-- since we will be using images, replace `build: <path>` with `image: <image-name>`
+- since we will be using images, replace `build: <path>` with `image: <image-name>` in _docker-compose.yaml_
 - run the _cubic-setup.sh_ script
 - make sure that the permissions for _/.pickcel_ directory & all its contents is 600
 - to backup our database daily, setup a cron job using `crontab -e` & add

   ```
-  0 0 * * * /.pickcel/scripts/mongo-backup.sh
+  0 0 * * * /bin/bash /.pickcel/scripts/mongo-backup.sh
   ```

+  this will run the inturn run the _/mongo-backup.sh_ script inside the mongo's container

 - remove sudo previliges from the user if given
   ```
   $ sudo deluser <user> sudo